Sam Younger CBE (Chair)

 Shirley Bailey-Wood MBE

-Shirley Bailey-Wood is director of information solutions at BSI Standards Limited.
+Shirley is Group Director, Knowledge at BSI Standards Limited, responsible for the standards development team and related commercial and service functions.
 She joined BSI in 2004 as operations director for its standards division, and was director of publishing from 2011 to 2014.
-Her previous positions include vice president of chemistry and pharmaceuticals for Thomson Scientific and European sales and marketing director for Maxwell Communications.
+Her previous positions include vice president of the chemistry and pharmaceuticals division at Thomson Scientific and European sales and marketing director for Maxwell Communications.
 Shirley was awarded an MBE in 2012 for services to the knowledge economy.
-She was elected to the Council in January 2016.
+She joined the Council in January 2016.

-Donald Grant is a chartered engineer and a deputy director at the Houses of Parliament.
+Donald Grant is a chartered engineer and director (Estates) at the Houses of Parliament.
 He has more than 20 years of commercial and strategic experience and ran his own digital communications business.
-Donald has been involved in voluntary groups for many years, and is a consumer representative on the Glasgow Airport Users Consultative Committee.
-He has been a STEM ambassador since 2007, promoting science, technology, engineering and maths to young people.
-Donald was elected to the Council in January 2016.
+Donald has been involved in voluntary groups for many years, and is vice chair of the Glasgow Airport Users' Consultative Committee.
+Until 2019 he was a STEM ambassador, promoting science, technology, engineering and maths to young people.
+Donald joined the Council in January 2016.

 Brian is a chartered engineer and until 2004 was a senior manager for a commercial engineering company.
 He has served and represented consumers on many tribunals and professional standards panels.
-He is a consumer representative on the Heathrow Airport Consultative Committee and a trustee of the Research Institute for Consumer Affairs.
+He is the consumer representative on the Heathrow Community Engagement Board and a trustee of the Research Institute for Disabled Consumers.
 Brian previously served as a Council member from 1986 to 1989, 1991 to 2010 and 2011 to 2014 and was chair of Council from 1994 to 2007.
 He was also a director of Which?
-Limited from 1992 to 2007, and chair from 1994 to 2007.
-He was re-elected to the Council in January 2017.
+Limited from 1992 to 2007.
+Brian re-joined the Council in January 2017.